despertom/algorithms-programming-hw-1/README.md

 UFID: 14332676

 # Instructions
 Use python 3.13 to run the programs in src.
+The following commands assume python is in PATH.
-To run the matcher from the repository root, assuming python is in PATH:
+To run with the example data, run this command from the repository root and then enter N, the hospital preferences, and finally the student preferences.
+An example of valid input is provided in data/input1.txt:
 - python .\src\matcher.py

-To run with the example data, run this command and then enter N, the hospital preferences, and finally the student preferences.
-An example of valid input is provided in data/input1.txt.
-- python .\src\matcher.py

-To run the verifier, run this command and then enter N, the hospital preferences, the student preferences, and then the matching to verify.
-An example of valid matching is provided in data/output1.txt.
+To run the verifier, run this command from the repository root and then enter N, the hospital preferences, the student preferences, and then the matching to verify.
+An example of valid matching is provided in data/output1.txt:
 - python .\src\verifier.py

 # Task C